SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 ![]({% asset_path cineplay-compressor-hang-bad-file.png %})

-Turns out the original movie file i inherited was somehow corrupt.
+Turns out the original movie file I inherited was somehow corrupt.
 (Photos probably isn't the best tool to import AVCHD footage.)
 Not CinePlay's fault at all but it does knock it out of first place!

 #### EditReady Lives up to Its Name

 [EditReady](http://www.divergentmedia.com/editready) is a champion at rewrapping footage.
 Divergent Media makes excellent products and their customer service is bar none.
-When i had written regarding the ghost render, Colin at Divergent Media explained:
+When I had written regarding the ghost render, Colin at Divergent Media explained:

 > Compressor isn't good at recovering from bad frames, so that's the mostly likely problem.
 You hit one bad segment and it just gives up.
 EditReady is a little better about moving past those segments.
 It could have been a bad SD card or something during the original shoot.